pga03/docs-first-discovery/src/documents/ranged.md

 The ranged panel component provides a means to create panels that adjust a value by clicking DOM elements such as buttons, as well as showing the adjusted value in a meter.
-The ranged panel component is not intended to be used on its own, but provided as a base grade to another component that will use it's capabilities for creating such panels.
-An UI example of one of these panels:
+The ranged panel component is not intended to be used on its own, but provided as a base grade to another component that will use its capabilities for creating such panels.
+A UI example of one of these panels:

 ![vertical bar with "fast" above it and "slow" below it, with plus and minus buttons next to it](images/rangedPanel.jpeg)